russiansoon/asemail/README.md

 # asemail
-Module to validate an email address
+Module allows to validate an email address